 In Maryland, 18-wheeler and tractor-trailer accidents are handled differently under the state’s laws than pickup truck, SUV, or small truck collisions.
 This is both because Maryland has specific laws for commercial trucks but also because, in addition to the driver, potential plaintiffs may also consider holding the truck company legally responsible for the accident as well if the driver was employed by them.

-In addition, commercial vehicle drivers and trucking companies can also be held liable for several forms of negligence if they contributed to an accident, such as distracted driving, not inspecting or maintaining trucks, conducting improper repairs, overloading cargo, violating Maryland traffic laws and regulations, or negligent hiring of drivers who lack proper qualifications.
+Yes, both commercial vehicle drivers and trucking companies can be held liable for a truck accident.
+For example, both truck drivers and truck companies may be financially responsible for accidents caused by distracted driving, not inspecting or maintaining trucks, conducting improper repairs, overloading cargo, violating Maryland traffic laws and regulations, or negligent hiring of drivers who lack proper qualifications.

 Do You Need a Maryland Truck Accident Attorney?

 If you or someone you know was recently injured or killed in a Maryland truck accident, contact the attorneys at Lebowitz & Mzhen today.
 Our lawyers have years of experience representing clients in all types of truck accident claims in Maryland and will work to get you the compensation you deserve.
 To schedule a free initial consultation today, contact us at 800-654-1949.